Hans-Halverson/myte/README.md

 - [`test/program`](test/program) Tests for full, end to end compilation and running of Myte programs to verify run time functionality.
 - [`test/cli`](test/cli) Miscellaneous tests for CLI usage of the `myte` binary.
 - [`test/test`](test/test) Contains the implementation of Myte's custom test harness.

+## Tools

+Myte has a VSCode plugin contained within the [`tools/vscode-extensions`](tools/vscode-extensions) directory that adds support for the Myte language to VSCode.
+This plugin includes a basic language configuation along with a TextMate grammar that adds syntax highlighting for the Myte language to VSCode.
+This plugin has not yet been published, so to use it locally copy the `tools/vscode-extensions/myte` directory to your VSCode extensions directory.